Tax Planning Guide: 2026

 Pennsylvania State Rate

-Flat rate on all capital gains; no preferential treatment for long-term assets
+Flat rate on all capital gains, with no preferential treatment for long-term assets

 ~26.87%